Algeria entry requirements for Uganda passport holders

 Frequently asked questions

-No. Algeria does not offer visa on arrival for Ugandan nationals.
-You must obtain a visa from an Algerian embassy before you travel.
+No. Algeria does not offer visa-on-arrival for Ugandan citizens.
+You must have a visa issued by an Algerian embassy or consulate before you travel.
+Without it, you'll be refused boarding and entry.

 Official sources